What to eat and drink in Taiwan

 Where to try it: Din Tai Fung, Taipei.

+For a less common experience, try the indigenous cuisines of Taiwan.
 Despite being overwhelmingly Han Chinese, Taiwan is home to half a million indigenous islanders from 16 officially recognized Peoples.
-These aboriginal Formosans have evolved a cuisine derived from the foraged fare of mountain veggies, seafood, and wild game.
+These indigenous Formosans have evolved a cuisine derived from the foraged fare of mountain veggies, seafood and wild game.
 In Taiwan’s remote regions, you’re sure to come across wild boar served with onions and greens, steamed rice stuffed into bamboo tubes, and millet wine – once the tonic of tribal rituals.
 You might also encounter dishes of betel-nut salad, bird’s nest fern and even flying squirrel; everything that the forests and mountains have traditionally provided.

 Where to try it: Taiya Popo, Yilain.